marceugenia/marceugenia/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-👨‍💻 &nbsp;QA Engineer Jr. with over 20 years of professional experience in various fields, where my ability to implement continuous improvement processes, quality assurance, teamwork, and attention to detail have been a constant.\
+👨‍💻 &nbsp;20 years of professional experience in various fields, where my ability to implement continuous improvement processes, quality assurance, teamwork, and attention to detail have been a constant.\
 💡 &nbsp;I like to explore new technologies and implement improvements to avoid repeating errors.\
 🎓 &nbsp;I'm currently studying QA Engineering Cerfificate and other coureses (Codigo Facilito) to confirm the deeply learning.\
 🌱 &nbsp;I'm on track for learning more about SQL related to database testing and Python to Automated tests.\
-✍️ &nbsp;In my free time, I am doing several audiovisual products, in this moment a  documentary.\
+✍️ &nbsp;In my free time, I am doing several audiovisual products, in this moment a documentary.
+Also Language exchange: Spanish - Portuguese\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at marcela.eugenia.gzz@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [LinkedIN] www.linkedin.com/in/marcelagonzález